Employee Handbook 2021-2022

 The spouse remarries.

-Employees who (1) retire; (2) have spouses actively working on the District’s staff at the time of retirement; and (3) transfer to their spouse’s District coverage may, at the option of the employee, bank their accumulated sick leave until such time as they elect to utilize it or their spouse leaves District employment, whichever occurs first.
+Employees who (1) retire; (2) have spouses actively employed by the District at the time of retirement; and (3) transfer to their spouse’s District coverage may, at the option of the employee, bank their accumulated sick leave until such time as they elect to utilize it or their spouse leaves District employment, whichever occurs first.

 Upon retirement, an employee may switch his/her health and dental insurance coverage to that of a working spouse and return to coverage available under the collective bargaining agreement at such time as a qualifying event occurs.
 The retiree under this section must submit application for insurance, with evidence of the qualifying event, within thirty (30) days of the loss of family coverage as a result of the following qualifying events: (1) their spouse’s death; (2) their spouse’s termination; (3) divorce; (4) the reduction of one’s spouse’s hours of work which results in the loss of eligibility of health insurance via his/her employer; or (5) when the spouse of the employee who has carried the family insurance experiences a significant reduction in benefits.